-The Corporation is the world's only manufacturer of both planes and trains, operating under two broad segments: aerospace through Aerospace and rail transportation through Transportation.
+The Corporation is the world's largest manufacturer of both planes and trains operating within aerospace and rail transportation through the following four business segments1: Business Aircraft, Commercial Aircraft, Aerostructures and Engineering Services and Transportation.
 Looking far ahead while delivering today, the Corporation is evolving mobility worldwide by answering the call for more efficient, sustainable and enjoyable transportation everywhere.
 The Corporation's products, services, and most of all its employees, are what make it a global leader in transportation.